anthonyatp/conway/README.md

-# conway
+# Conway's game of life

-Conway's game of life
+Built with p5.js